 Mendoza: When we change the culture of how we view someone or an issue, very often policy follows behind that.
 The way in which I'm able to best use my abilities as a storyteller is to promote a vision and tell the story of the world that I want to see.
 I hope that if we're able to imagine it and see it and feel it, then it can become reality.

-What led you to start The Meteor?
+What led you to join The Meteor?

 Growing up as a child, I didn't see people or storylines that talked about my experience as an immigrant, as a young girl of color, [with] a mother who was working class, poor.
 As I got older, I saw that the stories of women like my mother weren’t being told.
 And if they were in any sort of film, TV, book, they were relegated to the maids, to the side, unimportant characters in a plot that involved mostly white men and women.
 I was very confused by that because my mother obviously was central to my own personal story.
 But beyond that, I thought that my mother's story was a story that should be celebrated.
 I thought her story and the stories of women like her should be known and should be applauded and should have a light shone on the heroic things that they did for themselves, for their children, and ultimately for this country.